Director Cheatle Resigns And State Police Testimony

 A lot of engagement.

-The derailment of a train on the border with uh Pennsylvania, six-hour running gun battle in Juniana County, we're always looking uh to get better, and communications that we maintain are critical.
+The derailment of a train on the border with Pennsylvania, a six-hour running gun battle in Juniata County.

-You know, we will we will try to get better.
+We will try to get better.

 We're always looking every day to get better.

-I know that I've been able to lean into that process here, and I would sure that Mr. Kelly and others from the Pennsylvania delegation would uh endeavor to use federal funds to help augment your ability to increase your ability to communicate among each other and also with federal partners.
+I know that I've been able to lean into that process here, and I would show that Mr. Kelly and others from the Pennsylvania delegation would endeavor to use federal funds to help augment your ability to increase your ability to communicate among each other and also with federal partners.

-Thinking a little more outside the bubble in the days and weeks leading up to an event.
+I want to move to strategy, thinking a little more outside the bubble in the days and weeks leading up to an event.

-Like, look, so PBD puts the the thing out, right?
+Also, just to explain ratio again, like, look, so PBD puts the thing out, right?

-If we hit 1.3 and he has 149k views, we only have 4.9 K views.
+If we hit 1.3 and he has 149K views, we only have 4.9K views.

 See the point?

-So that's what and you get a bunch of look, we already beat them for the retweeting.
+So that's what, and you get a bunch of, look, we already beat them for the retweeting.

 So that's the ratio.

-That's what I mean with ratio, guys.
+That's what I mean with ratioing, guys.

-2.7k comments, right?
+2.7K comments, right?

-Because his engagement uh is we're out 5.3 when and it's just climate.
+So we need to get this higher than this because his engagement is we're at 5.3 when, and it's just climate.

-It's like, damn, this is what the people want.
+He's like, damn, this is what the people want.

 You've heard some feedback from some informed members here today.

-Are are those things helpful for you to plan moving forward to seize opportunities, both technological and physical, for events moving forward?
+Are those things helpful for you to plan moving forward to seize opportunities, both technological and physical, for events moving forward?

 Short answer is yes.

-We do have uh some drone capabilities that we're always looking to augment, but they're a phenomenal tool, and certainly uh their use will only expand into the future, probably long after uh my career and somebody who you know comes well after, but we're always looking to lean forward and uh do the job better.
+We do have some drone capabilities that we're always looking to augment, but they're a phenomenal tool, and certainly their use will only expand into the future, probably long after my career and somebody who comes well after.

-And the text message was sent to Was there any comment or discussion in the command center about the advisability of keeping the president off the stage until the matter was resolved, either at that moment or later?
+Was there any comment or discussion in the command center about the advisability of keeping the president off the stage until the matter was resolved, either at that moment or later?

 Do I understand that correct?